sinkinben/hpc-learning/note/gemm.md

 }
 ```

+The `MatrixMul` is same with naive method, omit it here.

 ### Memory Mapping

+- In above code, we need to copy host-memory to device-memory.
+We can use "Memory Mapping" to reduce it.
+- However, it seems that for very large matrix, `mmap` is slower than naive method.
+That's because each time SM need to access very "far" memory in host, while naive method only accesses them in relatively close device-memory.

 ```cpp
 /* Matrix Multiplication on CUDA, based on block shared memory and memory mapping. */